newcoder789/MentorMatch_AI/frontend/README.md

 ## 📞 Contact & Demo

 **Ready for live demo or questions!**
-This submission represents hundreds of hours of development focused specifically on showcasing Redis Stack 8's capabilities in a production-ready AI application.
+This submission represents hundreds of thousands of hours of development focused specifically on showcasing Redis Stack 8's capabilities in a production-ready AI application.

 *Let's show the world what's possible when Redis meets AI! 🚀*